Caroline Cossey

-Caroline Cossey born on 31 August 1954), also known as Tula, is a British model, actress, activist, and author.
+Caroline Cossey (born 31 August 1954), also known as Tula, is a British model, actress, activist, and author.
 She appeared in the 1981 James Bond film For Your Eyes Only as an extra.
 Following her appearance in the film, she was outed as transgender by British tabloid News of the World.
 In 1991, she became the first trans woman to pose for Playboy.
 Cossey has since then fought for her right to legally marry and be legally recognized as a woman.

 Biography

 Early life and transition

 Cossey was born in Brooke, Norfolk, England and was assigned male at birth.
 Unbeknownst to Cossey and her family until later in her life, she was born with XXXY syndrome.
 In Cossey's autobiography My Story, she describes an unhappy childhood, where she suffered confusing feelings and bullying by peers due to her femininity.
 Growing up, Cossey's closest companion was her sister, Pam, with whom she played dress-up in their mother's clothes.
 Cossey left formal schooling when she was fifteen and found work in a clothing store and as a butcher's apprentice.
 At sixteen, she moved to London and worked at a variety of low-wage jobs.

 Cossey started transitioning while working as an usherette in London's West End.
 By seventeen, Cossey was receiving hormone therapy and working full-time as a showgirl.
 Following her breast augmentation surgery, Cossey worked as a showgirl in Paris and as a topless dancer in Rome, so she could save money for her sex reassignment surgery.
 After a few years of hormone therapy, Cossey had her final surgery on 31 December 1974, at Charing Cross Hospital, London.
 Doctors discovered her XXXY syndrome during pre-surgery testing, at age 20.